FGMEMBERS/747-200/Readme-747-200-jbsim.txt

 Known problems autopilot
 ------------------------
-- toggle INS mode, only AFTER activation of route, or use "ctrl-I a".
+- toggle INS mode, only AFTER activation of route, or use "= a".
 - NAV hold mode is sensitive to the turbulence of the ground layer.
 - heading hold is a little slow to converge.
 - beyond 15 NM, nav hold makes wide rolls.